Censorship of school curricula in the United States: 20th century

-One expert in the 1920s described the anti-vaccine movement as America's first modern culture war.

 In the 1960s, some movements sought to remove racist and sexist material from school textbooks.
 Historian Jonathan Zimmerman stated that in the 1960s, "there were history textbooks in this country, including in the North, that still described slavery as a mostly beneficent institution devised by benevolent white people to civilize savage Africans."

 In 1980, a national survey co-sponsored by the Association of American Publishers, the American Library Association, and the Association for Supervision and Curriculum Development discovered that censorship of curriculum was occurring and increasing in public schools throughout the United States.

-Present day
+21st century

-In the 21st century in the United States, Republican lawmakers have proposed or enacted legislation to censor school curriculum that taught about comprehensive sex education, LGBTQ people, higher-order thinking skills, social-justice, sexism, and racism.
+In the 21st century Republican lawmakers have proposed or enacted legislation to censor school curricula that covered comprehensive sex education, LGBTQ issues, higher-order thinking skills, social justice, sexism and racism, and various left-wing political philosophies.

 In 2003, the school board of the Cedarville, Arkansas school district voted in Counts v.
 Cedarville School District to prohibit students from reading the well-known Harry Potter book series on the grounds that the books encouraged "disobedience and disrespect for authority" and dealt with "witchcraft" and "the occult."
 After the vote, all Harry Potter novels could no longer be checked out from school libraries by pupils in the Cedarville school system without a signed permission form from a parent or guardian.
 On the basis that "the limits violated students' First Amendment freedom to read and receive information," the district court reversed the board's decision and ordered the books to be returned to open circulation.